-There is an additional long-term benefit from the efficiency gains, as they delay the need for building new power generation.
-Power generated from new sources will almost certainly be more expensive than existing power resources due to increased costs of capital and issues associated with siting new power plants.
-In this sense, efficiency gains can be viewed as a means for prolonging the use of lower-cost resources and delaying the need for switching to higher cost power supplied by new generation.
+There is an additional long-term benefit from the efficiency gains, as they delay the need for investments in utility system expansion, including electricity generation resources and the wires and pipes needed to deliver electricity and gas to customers.
+Utility system expansion will almost certainly be more expensive than using existing system resources due to increased costs of capital and issues associated with siting new system components.
+In this sense, efficiency gains can be viewed as a means for prolonging the use of lower-cost resources and delaying the need for switching to higher cost power supplied by system expansion.
 By enabling the efficient use of lower cost resources, these programs help the entire Oregon economy run more efficiently.
 This benefit was not explicitly modeled for this analysis because it is directly addressed in the Energy Trust's benefit/cost analysis.
 It is nevertheless an important issue and is one of the primary tenets underlying conservation and demand-side management programs.